Apapa Port Complex: Today

 The Nigerian Ports Authority owned and administered operations in Lagos Port Complex from 1956 until it was concessioned in 2005.
 During this period most of the services within the port were performed by NPA with the exception of stevedoring and manufacturing.
 In 2005, the complex was divided into multiple terminals and sold to private operators to manage for a set number of years.

+The port covers more than 80 hectares and has a four-wheeled gate with a height of eight metres for receiving oversized cargoes.
+It has two logistics centres that include bonded warehouses and terminal buildings.
+There are five private terminals in the Lagos Port Complex.
+These specialised facilities have more than 10 berths for handling grain, machinery, construction materials and perishables such as food, minerals, fertilisers, flour, salt, sugar, etc. Two grain mills and a processing plant are located on the port premises near the bulk terminals.
+Crude oil and petroleum products are handled at the eight jetties.
+The port has four jetties for handling fishing boats.
+Coal is handled at the 150m Ijora facility.
+Lagos Port also has four tank farms for the storage of refined petroleum products.

+The port's container terminal covers an area of 55 hectares and has a total quay length of 1,005 metres.
+It has an annual container capacity of over 1,000,000 TEU and 298 reefer connections.
+13 mobile harbour cranes and 14 rubber-tyred cranes are used for loading and unloading.
+The storage areas include 3 warehouses with an area of 3,025 m2 and an unpaved open yard for temporary storage of goods.
+The port, operated by APM Terminals, has implemented electronic procedures such as fixed berth windows, real-time transparency of transactions, performance reviews, technical assistance, real-time invoicing and container tracking.

 Traffic

 When the deep water berths of Apapa quays was completed in 1926, it was envisioned that a large amount of traffic would be by rail.
 However, as the port grew and trucks became the preferred means of transporting goods to and from the port, traffic gridlock caused by trucks parking on the roadside became a regular occurrence.